-The bales are typically 1.5m long by 1.1m wide and 1m tall.
-They weigh between 0.95 tonnes and 1.3 tonnes depending upon material density.
+The bales are typically 1.5m long by 1.1m wide and 1m tall and weigh between 0.95 tonnes and 1.3 tonnes depending upon material density.

-The RDF, once baled and wrapped, is stored in the warehouse in preparation for loading onto enclosed trailers, destined for Energy from Waste (EfW) facilities.
+The RDF, once baled and wrapped, is stored in the warehouse in preparation for loading onto enclosed trailers, destined for Energy from Waste (EfW) facilities or for converting into fuel pellets for use in cement kilns.